 Late Fees: TWC-VR does not pay late fees that are directly invoiced by the provider.
 If a provider bills for a late payment fee, TWC-VR will not pay the fee and reduces amount from the invoice total for authorized payment.

 Fees: Fees greater than the contracted fee are not allowed, no exceptions.

+Reimbursement: TWC-VR does not reimburse funds paid by a customer, individual or organization for a good or service that was not authorized by TWC-VR prior to purchase.

 Payment

 Invoicing Requirements: Vendors must submit invoices to the office address listed on the SA.
 Invoices must comply with the applicable contract, all policies and procedures, and the terms and conditions of the SA.
-Vendor invoices must include, at a minimum, the vendor's name, address, Texas ID number issued by the comptroller, contact information, contract number, TWC-VR office location, SA number, description of goods and services provided, dates of service provision, quantity and unit cost, and other relevant information pertinent to the service delivery, and other information required by law or regulation.
+Vendor invoices must include, at a minimum:

+The vendor's complete name and remittance address including city, state, and ZIP code;

+The vendor's 14-digit Texas identification number (TIN) issued by the comptroller;

+The vendor's contact name and telephone number, email address, or fax number;

+The SA number;

+The VR office's name and address, or delivery address, as applicable;

+The contract number, as applicable;

+A description of the goods or services provided, including the dates of service;

+The quantity and unit cost being billed, as documented on the current SA;

+Other relevant information, such as Case ID, supporting and explaining the payment requested or identifying a successor organization to an original vendor, if necessary; and

+Any other information required by applicable state and federal laws, rules, and regulations governing the provision of services under the contract and the policies and standards.

+The RHW SA description and the description on the vendor invoice do not need to be identical, but the two should be clearly relatable and functionally equivalent.

+To ensure compliance with the Texas Comptroller requirements, the customer’s name, initials, Social Security Number, date of birth, and other sensitive, confidential, or personally identifiable information must not be included as part of the invoice number.
+Invoices containing this information will be rejected and returned to the provider for correction.

 Billing/Invoices: Accurate and correct invoices are processed within seven calendar days of receipt.
 SA total cost must be adjusted upon receipt of invoice to account for actual acquisition cost such as shipping.

 Billed Costs: Invoices for SAs that are the result of a bid process must reflect actual agreed upon costs in the bid.
 If costs such as shipping and handling were not addressed in the bid, TWC-VR cannot pay for those expenditures.